 Police personnel conduct is defined in the IBAC Act (s 5) to mean:

-a an act/decision or the failure/refusal by the police member to act/decide in the exercise, performance, discharge (within or outside Victoria) of a power, function or duty that the police member has; or
+a an act or decision or the failure or refusal by the police officer to act or decide in the exercise, performance, discharge (within or outside Victoria) of a power, function or duty that the police officer has; or

 b conduct that constitutes an offence punishable by imprisonment; or

-c conduct that is likely to bring the police force into disrepute or to diminish public confidence in it; or
+c conduct that is likely to bring Victoria Police into disrepute or to diminish public confidence in it; or

-d disgraceful or improper conduct (whether in the police member’s official capacity or otherwise).
+d disgraceful or improper conduct (whether in the police officer’s official capacity or otherwise).

 Police personnel misconduct is defined in the IBAC Act (s 5) to mean: